In My Country There Is Problem: Background and content

 Baron Cohen's character Borat is a simple-minded antisemitic and antiziganistic Kazakh journalist who is depicted in Da Ali G Show as attempting to learn about the culture of the United Kingdom and, in the HBO series, the United States.
 In interviews, Baron Cohen, who is Jewish, has stated that the purpose of Borat was both to expose antisemitism in his interview subjects, as well as simple indifference to antisemitism.
-Baron Cohen, as Borat, displays his characters' fear and hatred of Jews frequently on the show.
+Baron Cohen, as Borat, displays his character's fear and hatred of Jews frequently on the show.

 The song itself is a country-style song played on acoustic guitar, consisting of three verses.
 The first verse is a complaint about the state of transport in Kazakhstan, which is followed in a refrain with a call to "throw transport down the well—so my country can be free."
 The second verse is directed at the Jews of Kazakhstan, alleging they "take everybody's money", and calling for the listeners to "throw the Jew down the well".
 The third verse contains a warning for the listener to "be careful of [the Jew's] teeth" before repeating the second refrain.